Spared from Death

 But just as the man was making his way to our side, someone came up behind him and shot him in the head.
 A few large explosions sounded off in the air.
 At least a kilometer from us.
 Then more sounded out.
 They got closer and closer.

-Then gunfire started to sound off on the eastern side of the camp.
+Gunfire started to sound off on the eastern side of the camp.
 The man that had just been shot slumped over into the ditch with us.
-He fell onto a few men, they were so frail you could hear their bones snap as they were crushed.
-Two of the three men drowned in the shallow waters.
+He fell on top of few screaming men as they burned alive, they were so frail you could hear their bones snap as they were crushed.
+Two of the three men drowned in the shallow waters before the flames could take them.

 While the other one was saved by a handful of those that had enough strength to pull him out.
 Too this day, I don't know who killed that man.
 But who ever did, saved many of our lives.
 At least a hundred to two-hundred out of the six hundred of us that were in the ditch.